appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/connecting-to-databases.md

 You can now use the mock database to test and develop your applications.

 #### Superusers
 To connect to the built-in database, the below superusers are available out of the box.
-You don't need to supply a password for these users while connecting to the database.
+Use the password as the username to connect to the built-in database.

 * `postgres`
 * `mockdb`